padeir0/millipascal/style.md

 # Style

 Although the language is deceptively simple, it's good to keep a consistent style.
-If something is not listed here, just try to follow the style of `./test_suite/runtime/bigint.mp`.

 ## Identifiers

-Constants and string data should be in ALL_CAPS_SNAKE_CASE:
+Constants and read-only string data should be in ALL_CAPS_SNAKE_CASE:

 ```millipascal
 const OBJ_SIZE_OFFSET 8